haha-funny-lmao/immortalwrt-mt798x/README.md

   ### Requirements
   To build with this project, Ubuntu 20.04 LTS is preferred.
 And you need use the CPU based on AMD64 architecture, with at least 4GB RAM and 25 GB available disk space.
 Make sure the __Internet__ is accessible.

-  The following tools are needed to compile ImmortalWrt, the package names vary between distributions.
+  The following tools are needed to compile OpenWrt, the package names vary between distributions.

   - Here is an example for Ubuntu users:<br/>
     - Method 1: